Umbrien/haskell-learn/blockchain/pz-1/README.md

 # What already exists

-- Coinbase validation: check if it is the first transaction in a block and there is only one coinbase transaction in a block
+- Coinbase validation: check if it is the first transaction in a block and there is only one coinbase transaction in a block.
+Coinbase reward is fixed blockReward + block transaction fees

 ## How it will work for user